 Here are the need to know facts before you start.

-- Time: 10 minutes prep, 12 to 16 minutes total cook for one batch
+- Cook time: 12 to 16 minutes per batch

 - Yield: 4 regular waffles or 8 mini waffles